vloth/emails-input/README.md

 ### Goals
 - vanilla js, zero dependency, no module bundlers, polyfills, libraries or frameworks;
 - works in IE 11 and latest versions of Chrome, Safari, Firefox and Edge;
-- automated tests - unit test;
+- automated tests - unit test